MAR. 09, 2020

 One thing that helped my family was working with my parents to gather everything we would need when the time came to transition their care.
 This included making sure legal documents were up-to-date, and anything related to identification, health, banking and finances was in the possession of those acting as their advocates.
 We even created a laminated card with all my parents’ passwords for online accounts.
 Remind your clients it’s a good idea to store anything with sensitive information in a properly secured safe or lock box.

 Whether your clients are nearing retirement, living in it, or supporting older loved ones, they should start by gathering information.
 Here’s a helpful checklist that outlines some of the information your client should have up-to-date, organized and available for designated family members.

 The Checklist: Gathering the right stuff

 When it comes to planning for elder care, there’s a lot to think about — which is why it’s important to have these discussions with clients sooner rather than later.

 Even if your client has a plan, this checklist can assist them in making sure they haven’t forgotten anything.
 Better to know what’s missing now, and what can be addressed before it’s too late.

-In my next column, I’ll provide tips you can share with clients for an important next step in the elder care planning process: Having the talk.
+In my next article, I’ll provide tips you can share with clients for an important next step in the elder care planning process: having the talk.